How to Teach an Autistic Child to Communicate: ABA Approaches

 • Example: Child hands a picture of a toy to request playtime.

-Case study: A Norfolk family reported that PECS helped their child independently request snacks, reducing tantrums during mealtime.
+Case study: A Fredericksburg family reported that PECS helped their child independently request snacks, reducing tantrums during mealtime.

 Augmentative and Alternative Communication (AAC)